 Class participation will be an important component of this course.
 You are responsible to read the text and other pertinent materials and to apply these materials to class projects.
-There will not be any weekly discussions for this course.
-The only discussion activity will be the case study (Week 5).
+There will not be any required weekly discussions for this course.
+You may post to the discussion board each week if you have questions or would like to share information with classmates.
+You should also post assignments to the discussion board as well as to the drop box so that you can share these materials with classmates.
+The main discussion activity should be the case study (Week 5).